Navigation

 • Hear formal complaints

-• Participate in any formal processes
+• Participate in any formal process

 • Maintain records

 Notice: The Office of Student Ombuds Services is not a university office of notice.
 The office will not receive formal complaints to be investigated and processed within the existing university procedures.
-However, the Ombuds can refer students to a university office that will receive formal complaints.
+However, the Ombuds can refer students to a university office that does receive formal complaints.